History Files

 c.1200 BC

-Bell Beaker culture in Western Europe is largely succeeded between about 1300-1000 BC by the Atlantic Bronze Age which emerges in Early France before spreading outwards to succeed the Bell Beaker in Britain, the Armorican Tumulus culture, and the Wessex culture.
-In Early Italy the Bell Beaker is succeeded by the Canegrate and Villanova.
+Bell Beaker culture in Western Europe is largely succeeded between about 1300-1000 BC by the Atlantic Bronze Age which emerges in western Early France and Early Iberia before spreading outwards to succeed the Bell Beaker in Britain while, in Central Europe, Early Italy has the Canegrate and Villanova cultures.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.